Seronsecurity/advmlthreatmatrix/readme.md

 - For discussions around Adversarial ML Threat Matrix, we invite everyone to join our Google Group [here](https://groups.google.com/forum/#!forum/advmlthreatmatrix/join)
 - Note: Google Groups generally defaults to your personal email.
 If you would rather access this forum using your corporate email (as opposed to your gmail)
   - Open your browser in Incognito mode.
   - Once you sign up with your corporate, and complete captcha, you may get an error.
 Ignore it!
+There is also no confirmation email that you joined the group.
-  - Also note, emails from Google Forums generally go to "Other"/"Spam" folder.
-So, you may want to create a rule to go into your inbox instead
+  - Also most email clients route emails from Google Groups into "Other"/"Spam"/"Forums" folder.
+So, you may want to create a rule in your email client to have these emails go  into your inbox instead.

  ## Contact Us